-In the years following World War II, Jacqueline Cochran, WASP organizer and instructor, test pilot, racer, record-setter, adviser to generals and presidents, owned three North American Aviation, Inc., P-51 Mustang fighters which had been modified for racing.
+In the years following World War II, Jacqueline Cochran, WASP organizer and director, test pilot, racer, record-setter, adviser to generals and presidents, owned three North American Aviation, Inc., P-51 Mustang fighters which had been modified for racing.

 I. P-51B-15-NA 104-25789, 43-24760, NX28388, 1946–1948

 [Note: NX28388 should not be confused with NC28388, which was a Douglas DC-3 twin-engine airliner, registered to the Douglas Aircraft Company, Inc., 1 October 1940.]

 Jackie’s first Mustang was a P-51B-15-NA, U.S. Army Air Corps serial number 43-24760, with a civil experimental registration, NX28388.
 It was raced in the Bendix Trophy Race three times.
 Jackie also used it to set four world speed records over distances from 3 to 2,000 kilometers.
 NX28388 was painted “Lucky Strike Green” and carried the white race number 13 on each side of its fuselage.

 43-24760 was manufactured at North American Aviation’s Inglewood, California, plant, completed on 14 March 1944.
 It was a Model NA-104 P-51B Mustang with manufacturer’s serial number 104-25789, one of 1,588 Mustangs contracted by the U.S. Army Air Corps on 20 October 1942.
 Its service history is not known, but the fighters built just before and after, 43-24759 and 43-24761, were flown by the 361st Fighter Group from bases in England.
 Both were lost in combat during the summer of 1944.